 As a California employer, you play many roles in your company.
-One of them is ensuring that all of your employees understand California employment laws as well as your company HR policies.
+One of them is to ensure all your employees understand California employment laws as well as your company HR policies.
 CalChamber and HRCalifornia have the tools you need to communicate the necessary information to your employees.

 An employee handbook is a key tool in communicating information regarding employment laws and human resources policies.
 CalChamber members have access to useful employee handbook advice and information.
 We also offer products like Employee Handbook Creator that will help you create an employee handbook that conforms to California employment laws and labor law regulations.

 Employers are exposed to lawsuits every time they take action related to employees, or when they fail to take necessary action.
 You can avoid these risks through proper employee training.
-CalChamber offers products that can help you provide workplace health and safety training as well as new mandatory employee and manager training regarding sexual harassment in the workplace.
-Federal and California state laws require that certain training be conducted periodically.
-CalChamber can help you stay in compliance with these requirements.
+CalChamber offers products that can help you provide workplace health and safety training as well as mandatory supervisory and nonsupervisory employee training regarding sexual harassment in the workplace.
+California state laws require training must take place within six months of hire or promotion and every two years thereafter.
+CalChamber can help you stay in compliance with California and federal requirements.

 Knowing California employment law is an important part of your job.
-Educate yourself on all of the California laws, communicate with your employees, and find the tools that make your job easier, all at HRCalifornia.
+Educate yourself on all of the California laws, communicate with your employees, and find the tools that help you work smarter, not harder - all at HRCalifornia.com.

 The content in this section is drawn from the HRCalifornia HR Library.
 Many other topics are covered in the library including:

-To read these topic reviews and other valuable information and advice, become an HRCalifornia member today.
+To read these topic reviews and other valuable information and advice, become a CalChamber member today.

 Members can access reports on the latest California labor laws, how they could affect your company, and what you should do in response, as well as employment law updates and changes to important California and federal legislation.